binliunls/IsaacLab-Arena/README.md

 ### Core Components

 1. **Embodiments**: Robot configurations including Franka Panda and GR1T2 humanoid robot
-2. **Environment**: Environmental setups which does real time compilation of specified background, objects and task to create an environment.
-3. **Tasks**: Specific objectives like pick-and-place
+2. **Tasks**: Specific objectives like pick-and-place
-4. **Scene**: Specific parts defined for a task like pick-and-place
+3. **Scene**: Specific parts defined for a task like pick-and-place
-5. **Asset Registry**: Centralized system for managing and selecting simulation assets.
+4. **Asset Registry**: Centralized system for managing and selecting simulation assets.
 This contains manipulatable objects and the backgrounds.
+5. **Gym Environment Compilation**: Environmental setups which does real time compilation of specified background, objects and task to create an environment.
 6. **Metrics**: Coming up!!!

 The architecture enables flexible composition of environments by mixing and matching different: